Darkade/Darkade.github.io/EN/_posts/2022-05-04-running-dnd.md

 ### Let everyone find their own fun

-_Not shown a lot of memes in our discord shared during play._
+_Not shown: a lot of memes in our discord shared during play._

 My most important precept is **everyone at the table is responsible for their own fun.**

 This means I'm not there to perform a show to amuse the players, and I'm not having fun at the expense of them.
 Rather I encourage us all to bring in the things that make it fun for us.

 For me that has meant learning how betting odds works to fix a tournament in-universe.

 For the rest of the table it means one of our PC's is obsessed about creating the perfect sandwich.
 Another one is an old wacky wizard that finds it hard to be useful on purpose.
 We have a cleric that's very serious about everything and a ranger that wants to be a super hero, and those two are the ones that get in trouble most often.